-Three years into development, Project Manager Joshua Howard invited a select few involved in the Flight Simulator community to visit the Microsoft campus in Redmond WA, to see the project thus far.
+Three years into development, Project Manager Joshua Howard invited a select few involved in the flight sim community to visit the Microsoft campus in Redmond WA, to see the project thus far.

-The plan was to turn the wonder of flight into a piece of software that will appeal to anyone at all interested in aviation, not just the hardcore simmers.
+The plan was to turn the wonder of aviation into a piece of software that will appeal to anyone at all interested in aviation, not just the hardcore simmers.
 The faithful Flight Simmers don’t like that it is referred to as a game, but dropping the word ‘Simulator’ helps open the product up to new people.

 FSX was great but was not quite hitting the mark and reached only a fraction of its potential audience.
-The teams research shows that of all the people who visit flight museums, or attend events related to aviation etc. only a very small percent bought FSX.
+The team's research shows that of all the people who visit flight museums or attend events related to aviation etc. only a very small percent bought FSX.

 The team has put a great deal of effort into getting the game to run smoothly at its highest settings, while not requiring out of this world hardware.
 But also, getting it to still look good on its lowest settings, accommodating those end users with lower-end hardware and even those running the Windows XP operating system.

-The game is built on an improved legacy engine, for large scale scenery support.
+The game is built on an improved legacy engine, for large-scale scenery support.
 The base is still a globe, it’s just that there is not enough geography yet.
 But they would rather launch now and not have everything than wait and let the product age.
 This also helps keep the download size down.

 An all new lighting system for scenery and objects, along with improved texture resolutions on world objects helps the game really come to life.
-The object density has been increased greatly for given performance and the new technology allows for greater density in cities as well.
+The object density has been increased greatly for a given performance and the new technology allows for greater density in cities as well.

 Weather conditions are settable.
 When there is more geography in the game, they may add more features prevalent to a larger scale map.
-Such as the feature introduced in FS9, of being able to download information from real world weather stations, and have the game simulate them.
+Such as the feature introduced in FS9, of being able to download information from real-world weather stations, and have the game simulate them.